 Study of social and behavioral theory, including the nature of educational psychology, measurement, personality, the classroom as a social system, learning and instruction.
-Prerequisites: ENG 1113 and 2213, or ENG 1123, and a 2.50 GPA.
+Prerequisites: 2.50 GPA.
 Students should be enrolled concurrently in Field Experience Level 1 or Field Experience Level 1 may be taken with EDU 2313, Foundations of Education.